Cray-HPE/docs-csm/operations/node_management/Add_additional_Air-Cooled_Cabinets_to_a_System.md

     Perform the procedures in [Update Firmware with FAS](../firmware/Update_Firmware_with_FAS.md).
 Perform updates as needed with FAS.

-    > Slingshot switches are updated with procedures from the *HPE Slingshot Installation Guide for CSM*.
+    > HPE Slingshot switches are updated with procedures from the *HPE Slingshot Installation Guide for CSM (S-9004)*.

-1. Continue on to the *HPE Slingshot Administration Guide* to bring up the additional cabinets in the fabric.
+1. Continue on to the *HPE Slingshot Administration Guide (S-9007)* to bring up the additional cabinets in the fabric.

 1. Update workload manager configuration to include any newly added compute nodes to the system.